ZMcGroarty/Academic-Advising/pages/home.md

  -- To book a same day appointment, select **"Same Day."** The system will begin accepting Same Day appointment requests at 7:00 am. _Appointments may begin as early as 8:30 am_.<br>
   -- To book a future appointment, select **"Future."** Future appointments maybe booked up to five business days in advance.<br>
 - Follow the steps and make sure to click **"schedule appointment"**.
 You will receive a confirmation email with the details of your appointment.

+On the day of your appointment, you will receive an email on the day of your appointment with instructions on the Zoom meeting link.

 ___